 Download & Other Tools

-- Data Source: California Employment Development Dept., Labor Market Information Division (Jun.
-2016); U.S. Bureau of Labor Statistics, Labor Force Statistics Including the National Unemployment Rate (Jun.
-2016).
+- Data Source: California Employment Development Department, Labor Market Information; U.S. Bureau of Labor Statistics, Labor Force Statistics Including the National Unemployment Rate (Jun.
+2018).

-- Footnote: Data are not seasonally-adjusted.
-Data are displayed for geographies with at least 10,000 people based on 2014 population estimates.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 people unemployed.
+- Footnote: Data are not seasonally adjusted.
+The labor force includes all persons ages 16 and older who are employed or unemployed.
+For definitions and additional information, see the California Employment Development Department's and Bureau of Labor Statistics's glossaries.
+Data are displayed for sub-county geographies with at least 10,000 people based on 2017 population estimates.
+The notation S refers to data that have been suppressed because there were fewer than 20 unemployed persons.
 N/A means that data are not available.
+Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.

 - Measures of Unemployment on Kidsdata.org